For the First Time (2008 film)

-For the First Time is a 2008 Philippine romantic drama film released by Star Cinema.
-It stars Richard Gutierrez and KC Concepcion.
-The film was shot mainly in the Philippines and Santorini, Greece.
+For the First Time is a 2008 Philippine romantic comedy-drama film directed by Joyce Bernal from a screenplay by Vanessa R. Valdez.
+Shot mainly in the Philippines and Santorini, Greece, the film stars Richard Gutierrez and KC Concepcion.

+Produced and distributed by ABS-CBN Film Productions, the film was theatrically released on August 27, 2008.

 Plot

 Seth is a rich, impulsive playboy who runs away from serious relationships and doesn't give much thought to the women he goes out with.
-Sophia is a prude, ambitious girl who feels responsible for the tragedy she once encountered and with a scar to constantly remind her about this unfortunate experience.
+Sophia is a prude, ambitious girl who feels responsible for the tragedy she once encountered, and with a scar to constantly remind her of this unfortunate experience.

-When the two accidentally meet in Santorini, their differences do not stop them from spending an unforgettable summer together — that is until Seth runs away again, scared of the unusual feeling that is happening within him.
+When the two accidentally meet in Santorini, their differences do not stop them from spending an unforgettable summer together — that is, until Seth runs away again, scared of the unusual feeling that is happening within him.

 Seth soon realizes his mistake and comes back to Manila to try his best to regain Pia's affection.
-Conflicts in land ownership and businesses of their parents are now parts of a wall that is growing between them.
+Conflicts in land ownership and businesses of their parents are now part of a wall that is growing between them.